 provided by law, a penalty in an amount of up to twenty thousand dollars for

-amount to)).
-Any person who intentionally or recklessly discharges or
+the director.
+Any person who intentionally or recklessly discharges or causes

 addition to any other penalty authorized by law, a penalty of up to one hundred

-thousand dollars for every such violation, for each day of continuing
+thousand dollars for every such violation and for each day the spill poses

 NEW SECTION.
 Sec.
 10. The sum of seventy-five thousand dollars, or as much thereof as may be necessary, is appropriated from the state toxics control account to the department of ecology for the biennium ending June 30, 1991, for the purpose of preparing the compensation schedule required under section 2 of this act.